 A few weeks ago, IFP’s executive team drove to Boca Raton to interview with FINRA, one of the last steps in the new member application process.
 We had a great conversation with the FINRA team members we met, and they told us we were one of the larger new member applications they had seen in a long time.
 We couldn’t have been happier with the meeting, and we’re currently working with FINRA on some final items to close out the application process.

-One of the more important items we will also be finalizing is the equity ownership we’re sharing with our advisors.
-At other firms, advisors either have to purchase equity or not participate at all.
-We understand that the advisors who transition with us are the reason we’re in business, so we want to reward them with a piece of the firm.
-15 percent of our equity shares will be divided among our advisors and gifted proportionally to those who transition to us in April.
+One of the more important items we will also be finalizing is the equity ownership we’re sharing with our financial professionals.
+At other firms, financial professionals either have to purchase equity or not participate at all.
+We understand that the financial professionals who transition with us are the reason we’re in business, so we want to reward them with a piece of the firm.
+15 percent of our equity shares will be divided among our financial professionals and gifted proportionally to those who transition to us in April.

 Disruption Is Coming

-Contrary to what our competitors are telling our advisors, we’re not creating a broker-dealer just to make our pockets fatter.
+Contrary to what our competitors are telling our financial professionals, we’re not creating a broker-dealer just to make our pockets fatter.
 We’re creating a broker-dealer because we have a vision of what the broker-dealer of the future should look like.
-Many of today’s independent broker-dealers are slow to evolve, ineffective when communicating, and out of touch with what financial advisors and their clients need and want.
+Many of today’s independent broker-dealers are slow to evolve, ineffective when communicating, and out of touch with what financial professionals and their clients need and want.

-Everything we do is with the advisor in mind.
-We’re providing 4 different custodians for advisors to choose from for their client accounts, which helps to drive down trading costs on each platform.
-We’re obtaining enterprise pricing for software and passing those discounts through to our advisors.
-We’re building a technology infrastructure that makes it easier for advisors to interact with our firm and conduct business.
+Everything we do is with the financial professional in mind.
+We’re providing 4 different custodians for financial professionals to choose from for their client accounts, which helps to drive down trading costs on each platform.
+We’re obtaining enterprise pricing for software and passing those discounts through to our financial professionals.
+We’re building a technology infrastructure that makes it easier for financial professionals to interact with our firm and conduct business.

 And this is only the beginning.

 I don’t expect anyone to believe or care about any of this just because I’m typing it.
 All I ask is that you keep watching.
-We will continually strive to build the financial advisor utopia, find innovative solutions to new and old ideas, and listen to what advisors want.
+We will continually strive to build the financial professional utopia, find innovative solutions to new and old ideas, and listen to what financial professionals want.

-So, to the industry, our competitors, and our advisors: Keep watching.
+So, to the industry, our competitors, and our financial professionals: Keep watching.
 Disruption is coming.